 For The Cake

 - Add sugar to a mixing bowl of a stand mixer.
 Sift the flour, cocoa powder, baking soda, baking powder, salt into the sugar bowl.
-Whisk, and set aside.
+Use the paddle attachment to mix for about 30 seconds.
+Set aside

-- In a small bowl, beat the eggs, oil, milk and vanilla.
+- In a small bowl, whisk the eggs, oil, milk and vanilla until an emulsion is formed.
 Add this mixture to the sugar/flour mixture of the stand mixer bowl.
 Using the paddle attachment, mix the ingredients on low just until incorporated, about 30 seconds.

-- With mixer off, pour in the espresso and boiling water.
-Mix by hand until all ingredients are incorporated.
+- With mixer off, pour in the espresso/hot coffee.
+Mix by hand, scraping down the bottom of the bowl to get all the batter incorporated.
 A few lumps are ok.
 The batter will be runny.
-Let batter rest for 5 minutes.
+Let the batter rest for 5 minutes.

-- Line muffin pan with cupcake cups.
-Fill each cup to 3/4 full.
-Use a #20 ice cream scoop to make portioning a snap!
+- ***Line a standard muffin tin or cupcake pan with cupcake cups.
+Fill each cup to about 3/4 full, 3 tablespoons each.
+Or, use a #20 or large ice cream scoop to make portioning a snap!
 One scoop per cup.
-Or, fill each cup 3/4 full, about 3 Tbs.
-Bake cupcakes for 25 minutes (but start checking for doneness at 22 minutes using the toothpick test).
+Bake cupcakes for 22-25 minutes.
+The cupcakes are done when they pass the toothpick test, and the cake springs back when lightly pressed in the center.

-- Once out of the oven cool cupcakes, in pan, on a cooling rack for 10 minutes.
-Then remove from pan and let cool completely before icing.
+- Once out of the oven cool cupcakes in the pan pan on a cooling rack for 10 minutes.
+Then remove the cupcakes from the pan, place on a cooling rack and let cool completely before icing.

 For The Icing

-- While the butter is creaming, sift together the powder sugar and cocoa powder.
-Once the butter is creamed, add the sifted cocoa and sugar alternatively first with all of the vanilla extract, then with 2-3 TBS of milk at a time reserving the last two TBS for consistency adjustment.
+- While the butter is creaming, sift together the powdered sugar and cocoa powder.
+Once the butter is creamed, add the sifted cocoa and sugar alternatively first with all of the vanilla extract, then with 2-3 tablespoons of milk at a time reserving the last two tablespoons for consistency adjustment.
+Mix the icing until creamy and light, about 30-40 seconds.
 The icing should be spreadable, not too stiff or loose.

 The BEST chocolate cake/cupcake recipe ever!
 I did sub the regular white flour as well as the strong brewed coffee as it states you can do at the bottom.
 I also like to use Hershey’s special dark cocoa powder as I love a bold chocolate flavor.
 I have made these cupcakes 3 times with consistent results, lots of compliments, & requests for the recipe!
 Thank you for sharing!